 Once you've gotten more comfortable hanging out at cafes, challenge yourself to a casual, sit-down restaurant.

 Got the hang of those?
-Try that fine dining restaurant you've had your eye on for years.
+Try one of the fine dining restaurants you've had your eye on for years.

 Choose the Time and Day Wisely

-Just as picking the right venues can make a big difference, so too can choosing the optimal time and day for your outings.
+Just as picking suitable venues can make a big difference, so can choosing the optimal time and day for your outings.

 It's easier to feel self-conscious about being there alone if everyone else is engaged in lively conversation.

-The same goes for Sunday brunch, which I believe is even more anxiety-provoking than grabbing dinner alone.
+The same goes for Sunday brunch, which I believe can be even more anxiety-provoking than grabbing dinner alone.

 When it comes to dining alone, all seats are not created equal.
 Choosing where to sit consciously can help alleviate the anxiety of being on your own.

-Sitting at a bar gives you easy access to the bartender and other patrons who may be open to conversation.
+Pulling up a bar stool gives you easy access to the bartender and other patrons who may be open to conversation.